picccassso/Ariami/README.md

 ## Why Use This?

-**You already own the music.** Whether it's ripped CDs, Bandcamp purchases, or DRM-free downloads, you paid for it.
-Why pay again monthly to stream it?
+**You already own the music.** Whether it's ripped CDs, Bandcamp purchases, or DRM-free downloads, you paid for it, and you should be able to stream it freely and easily.

-**Runs on a Raspberry Pi.** $50 hardware, one-time cost.
-Put it in a closet and forget about it.
-Supports Pi 3 or newer.

 **Actually works offline.** Download songs to your phone.
-Airplane mode?
-Subway?
-Works the same.
 Play counts and stats sync when you reconnect.

 **Doesn't touch your files.** Read-only access.
 Your music library stays exactly as it is.
 No database corruption, no file modifications.